-The Project Archaeologist and the Consulting Tribe(s) shall attend the pre-construction meeting with District representatives, the construction manager, and contractor/subcontractor personnel and will conduct a mandatory Cultural Resources Worker Sensitivity Training to those in attendance.
-The training will include a brief review of the cultural sensitivity of the Project site and the surrounding areas; what resources could potentially be identified during earthmoving activities; the requirements of the monitoring program; the protocols that apply in the event inadvertent discoveries of cultural resources are identified, including who to contact and appropriate avoidance measures until the find(s) can be properly evaluated; and any other appropriate protocols.
+The Project Archaeologist and the Consulting Tribe(s) shall attend the pre-construction meeting with brief review of the cultural sensitivity of the Project site and the surrounding areas; what resources could potentially be identified during earthmoving activities; the requirements of the monitoring program; the protocols that apply in the event inadvertent discoveries of cultural resources are identified, including who to contact and appropriate avoidance measures until the find(s) can be properly evaluated; and any other appropriate protocols.
 All new construction personnel that begin work on the Project following the initial training and will conduct earthwork or grading activities, must take the Cultural Resources Worker Sensitivity Training prior to beginning work.
-The
+The Project